hightechu/hightechu-ez-distancing/README.md

 - IN → Digital 9

 ### Dipswitches:
-- Switch 1 → Ground
+- Switch 1 (LED Resistor) → Digital 10 (This dipswitch is to turn the LED alerts on/off)
-- Switch 2 → Ground
+- Switch 2 (Vibration Motor In) → Digital 9 (This dipswitch is to turn the vibration alerts on/off)
-- Switch 3 → Ground
-- Switch 4 → Ground

 ### PIR Sensor 1:
 - Signal → Digital 11